EmileG12/VulnerableVMIndexApp/Exercises/Basic web application vulnerabilities/README.md

    ```

 4. **What happens:**
-   - The malicious SQL gets executed: `SELECT * FROM credit WHERE userid=1 UNION SELECT username,password,userhash,name FROM user--`
+   -The malicious SQL gets executed: `SELECT * FROM credit WHERE userid=1 UNION SELECT username,password,userhash,name FROM user--`
-   - This returns both credit data AND all user credentials
+   -This returns both credit data AND all user credentials
-   - You'll see usernames and passwords displayed on the credit page
+   -You'll see usernames and passwords displayed on the credit page

 5. **Extract Different Data:**
    ```